For founders

 How should founders save market research from social media?

-Use one searchable vault where each saved post can have notes, categories, previews, and collections.
+Use one planning vault where each saved post can have notes, categories, previews, collections, and Spaces.

 Can I save competitor posts?